sifive/block-pio-sifive/README.md

 == PIO Input Register (`IDATA`)
 {{ registers.fields("IDATA") }}
 ```
-Note this template makes use of the `RegisterMap` function to display both the overall register map as well as decriptions of the fields
+Note this template makes use of the `RegisterMap` function to display both the overall register map as well as descriptions of the fields
 of each register.
 For more information on RegisterMap, see [Scribble Test Socket](https://github.com/sifive/scribble-testsocket-sifive).

 Second, copy the following text into the subsection `InstanceTable.jinja2`.